Intracranial Vascular Treatments

 What are some common uses of the procedure?

-Intracranial vascular treatments are used to occlude, or close off, vessels that are supplying blood to a tumor, especially when the tumor is difficult or impossible to remove.
-These treatments can also be used to block blood flow to vessel abnormalities, including:
+Intracranial vascular treatments are used to occlude (block) vessels that are supplying blood to a tumor, especially when the tumor is difficult or impossible to remove.
+Diseases that are often treated in this manner include:

 - an aneurysm, a bulge or sac that develops in an artery because the wall of the blood vessel is weak.